-  Mr. Cassar, 38, has been involved in Major League Soccer since the league’s inception in 1996, spending 11 seasons between the posts for three squads from 1996-2006 before retiring to become FC Dallas’s goalkeeper coach in January 2007.
+Cassar has been involved in Major League Soccer since the league’s inception in 1996, spending 11 seasons between the posts for three squads from 1996-2006 before retiring to become FC Dallas’s goalkeeper coach in January 2007.
 During his career with Dallas (1996-97, 2003-06), Miami Fusion FC (1998-2001), and the MetroStars (2002), Cassar made 79 appearances (76 starts), posting a 1.76 goals against average, a 28-36-10 record, and recording 13 shutouts.
 Prior to his entry into the college and professional ranks, the Michigan native appeared numerous times for the U.S. U-18, U-20, and Olympic National Team programs.

 Mr. Cassar also appeared in five MLS Cup Playoff contests while with the Fusion and helped a pair of squads – the 2000 Fusion and 2005 FC Dallas teams – reach the Lamar Hunt U.S. Open Cup Final.
 In addition to his MLS experience, Mr. Cassar also spent time with English sides Ipswich Town and Bolton Wanderers following the 2002 season before returning to Dallas in the summer of 2003.

-In addition to sharing Florida International University alumnus status with another prominent Utah sporting personality, Utah Jazz guard Raja Bell, Mr. Cassar is also intimately linked to several Real Salt Lake personalities, both past and present.
+Mr. Cassar is also intimately linked to several Real Salt Lake personalities, both past and present.
 On top of his Kreis connections, Mr. Cassar competed for playing time in Miami with current RSL General Manager Garth Lagerwey as well as current RSL goalkeeper Nick Rimando.
 During his second stint with Dallas, Mr. Cassar would become teammates with former RSL netminders D.J.
 Countess and later, Scott Garlick.

 Mr. Cassar resides with his wife, Jennifer, in Sandy, UT, and has three children – daughters Sloan and Dylan and son Luke.

-Dan Barlow is the longest-tenured member of the RSL Technical Staff, hired two months prior to current Head Coach Jason Kreis as the team’sStrength and Conditioning Coach, returning for his sixth season in 2011.
+Dan Barlow is the longest-tenured member of the RSL Technical Staff, hired two months prior to former Head Coach Jason Kreis as the team’s Head Fitness Coach.
 Barlow has transformed RSL into one of the fittest clubs in MLS, taking advantage of the home venue’s altitude and managing player fitness under the demands of the long domestic season and grueling international travel.

 Under Barlow’s evolving technique and guidance, RSL players see their fitness routines and nutritional intakes constantly monitored, even during the brief offseason between campaigns.
 In season, weights, resistance and aerobic programs are installed to ensure peak performance during the long and often arduous MLS season, which usually sees RSL also competing in concurrent tournaments, such as CONCACAF Champions League and Lamar Hunt U.S. Open Cup.